goldberl/calico-lemons/src/content/posts/3-undertale-what-makes-us-human.md

 **Sans fight** - Sans doesn't exactly mention the player's humanity here, but it's worth noting that his goal is not to kill you.
 Sans knows he can't kill you because you will always come back if you have enough determination.
 That is, determination in the real world.
 Sans' real goal is to make you lose your determination and give up.
 He wants you to give up fighting him and reset the world so he can see his friends again.
 That's why his battle is so difficult.
 To discourage the player from trying to defeat him.

-**Asgore** - In the Neutral/Pacifist Routes, Asgore tells the player how he so badly wants to ask you if you want to have a cup of tea, but he can't since you are a human that he has to defeat for your soul.
+**Asgore** - In the Neutral/Pacifist Routes, Asgore tells the player how he so badly wants to ask you if you want to have a cup of tea, but he can't since you are a human that he has to defeat you for your soul.
 In the Genocide Route, Asgore doesn't see you as human.
 He asks:

 <blockquote style="text-align: center; font-size: 1.3em; margin: 20px;">
 "What kind of monster are you...?
 Sorry I can not tell.
 Why not settle this  over a nice cup of tea?"